sbxg/manifests/README.md

 Basic usage:
 - `./validator --help`: for details;
-- `./validator`: to check ALL XML files in the current directory and recurcives directories;
+- `./validator`: to check ALL XML files in the current directory and recursives directories;
 - `./validator ./Cubietruck/*`: to check specific files (here all files in the Cubietruck/ directory.

 [1]: http://cubieboard.org/